Peter Pan (play and novel)

-Peter Pan; or, The Boy Who Wouldn't Grow Up, often known simply as Peter Pan, is a work by J. M. Barrie, in the form of a 1904 play and a 1911 novel titled Peter and Wendy.
-Both versions tell the story of Peter Pan, a mischievous little boy who can fly, and has many adventures on the island of Neverland that is inhabited by mermaids, fairies, redskins and pirates.
-The Peter Pan stories also involve the characters Wendy Darling and her two brothers John and Michael, Peter's fairy Tinker Bell, the Lost Boys, and the pirate Captain Hook.
+Peter Pan; or, The Boy Who Wouldn't Grow Up, often known simply as Peter Pan, is a work by British novelist J. M. Barrie, in the form of a 1904 play and a 1911 novel titled Peter and Wendy.
+Both versions tell the story of Peter Pan, a mischievous little boy who can fly, and has many adventures on the island of Neverland that is inhabited by mermaids, fairies, Native Americans and pirates.
+The Peter Pan stories also involve the characters Wendy Darling and her two younger brothers John and Michael, Peter's fairy Tinker Bell, the Lost Boys, and the pirate Captain Hook.
 The play and novel were inspired by Barrie's friendship with the Llewelyn Davies family.

 The play debuted at the Duke of York's Theatre in London on 27 December 1904 with Nina Boucicault, daughter of the playwright Dion Boucicault, in the title role.
 A Broadway production was mounted in 1905 starring Maude Adams.
 It was later revived with such actresses as Marilyn Miller and Eva Le Gallienne.
 Barrie continued to revise the play for years after its debut until publication of the play script in 1928, under the name Peter Pan; or, The Boy Who Would Not Grow Up.

 Prior to the publication of Barrie's novel, the play was first adapted into the 1907 novelisation The Peter Pan Picture Book, written by Daniel O'Connor and illustrated by Alice B. Woodward.
 This was also the first illustrated version of the story.
-The novel was first published in 1911 by Hodder & Stoughton in the UK, and Charles Scribner's Sons in the US.
+The novel was first published on 18 October 1911 by Hodder & Stoughton in the UK, and on 21 October in the US by Charles Scribner’s Sons.
 The original book contains a frontispiece and 11 half-tone plates by the artist F. D. Bedford.
 The novel was first abridged by May Byron in 1915, with Barrie's permission, and published under the title Peter Pan and Wendy, the first time this form was used.
 This version was later illustrated by Mabel Lucie Attwell in 1921.

 Since its original production, the story has been adapted as a pantomime, a stage musical, a television special, a live themed ice-skating show in the mid-1970s, and several films, including a 1924 silent film, a 1953 Disney animated film, and a 2003 live action film.
 The play is now rarely performed in its original form on stage in the UK, whereas pantomime adaptations are frequently staged around Christmas.
 In the U.S., the original version has also been supplanted in popularity by the 1954 musical version, which became popular on television.
 In 1929, Barrie gave the copyright of the Peter Pan works to Great Ormond Street Hospital, a children's hospital in London.